veve0403/f19-ex3/README.md

 **Q: Does the structure of this design seem desirable from both a psychological expectation and neural adaptation perspective?
 If not, is there a parameter in the [src.neurodesign.experiment class documentation](https://neurodesign.readthedocs.io/en/latest/genalg.html#neurodesign-design-optimisation) that might be useful to change?**

+### Answer 4.1

+I couldn't get part 3 and part 4 to complete till now... if I run them for 10 cycles, both parts would work on my own computer.
+Then I set them up for 30 hours, and they both timed out, Then I set them up for 50 hours, and increased the memory to 4GB, they are still running now...